-BiSciCol (Biological Science Collections) is an NSF-funded collaborative expedition with the goal of building an
+BiSciCol (Biological Science Collections) is an NSF-funded collaborative project with the goal of building an

 infrastructure designed to tag and track scientific collections and all of their derivatives.

-The following tools from the BiSciCol expedition are made available to the biodiversity informatics user community to
+The following tools from BiSciCol are made available to the biodiversity informatics user community to

 linking collections-based data and are provided "as is" without warranty of any kind, either expressed or implied.

-Questions regarding these tools may be directed to the owners and commmitters of the code-base related to each expedition below.
+Questions regarding these tools may be directed to the owners and commmitters of the code-bases related to each project below.

 Archives into RDF/N3 files suitable for use on the Semantic Web.